cronobo/vfx/_posts/2018-09-17-nexture-pre-release.md

 However, Nexture is not only about human skin texture. *Very far from it.*

 Nexture is about producing images in a **modular** approach, faster and with very high quality.
-Fundamentally, Nexture can synthesize any amount of patterns, on any image, **seamlessly**.
+Fundamentally, Nexture can synthesize any amount of patterns, on any image, without any visible seams.

 ## Seamless Textures